The-OpenROAD-Project/OpeNPDN/README.md

 - pip 18.1
 - python3-venv

-Additionally, please refer to *[requirements.txt]*(requirements.txt file in this repository.
+Additionally, please refer to [requirements.txt](requirements.txt) file in this repository.
 The packages in requirements.txt will be installed in a virtual environment during build.

 ### Install on a bare-metal machine